 Rome is one of those cities with a rich story and thousands of years of history right at your fingertips.
 Now, I’ll admit that 4 days is not even close enough to see everything that Rome has to offer.
 But, it is more than enough time to get in some of the best sights and activities in Rome.
 With all the itinerary planning make sure you also know what to pack for Italy for the time you are visiting.

-To make the most of you time you can also opt to add tours in Rome.
+To make the most of your time you can also opt to add tours in Rome.
 There are plenty to choose from, from 1-day highlights tours of Rome for those hoping to do Rome in a day to 2 or 3 day Rome tour packages, food tours for the food and wine lovers as well as walking tours which will certainly help you work off the delicious food that is enticingly irresistible.

-So, let’s run through what I call the perfect 4-day itinerary for an epic trip to Rome…
+So, let’s run through what the perfect 4-day itinerary for an epic trip to Rome…

 Day 1 – Exploring The Heart of Rome